Juslima/python-api-challenge/README.md

 Based on these linear regression plots and their respective r-values, it can be concluded that latitude has minimal influence on cloudiness in both the Northern and Southern Hemispheres.
 Cloudiness is influenced by various other factors such as atmospheric conditions, wind patterns, and local topography, which may overshadow any direct relationship with latitude.

-# Wind Speed vs. Latitude Linear Regression Plot
+# Wind Speed vs. Latitude Linear Regression Plot:
 The linear regression plots show the relationship between wind speed and latitude in the Northern Hemisphere and Southern Hemisphere.

 In the Northern Hemisphere, there is a very weak positive linear relationship between wind speed and latitude.
 The r-value of 0.060 indicates a very weak correlation.
 This suggests that there is no significant trend between wind speed and latitude in the Northern Hemisphere.